Last updated on April 16th, 2023 at 01:53 pm

 “Some nights the sky wept stars that quickly floated and disappeared into the darkness before our wishes could meet them.”

 Ishmael Beah was a normal boy, from a normal village before he was forced to be a child soldier during the civil war in Sierra Leone.
 The book is written from the perspective of his 12-year-old self which makes it even more poignant.
 It follows his journey from the time his childhood was ripped away from him, to his subsequent rehabilitation back into society.
 Some of the things he did in order to survive are unthinkable for most people, let alone a child.
-Another painful read, but if you want to get a true insight into some of the issues that are affecting modern day Africa, I suggest you read this powerful story.
+Another painful read, but if you want to get a true insight into some of the issues that are affecting modern-day Africa, I suggest you read this powerful story.
+Buy A Long Way Gone: The True Story of a Child Soldier here.

 “I went to sleep dreaming of Malawi, and all the things made possible when your dreams are powered by your heart.“